petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-exporting-data.md

 Basic authentication is used here for demonstration purposes.
 For production, you should authorize users via [OAuth2](https://learn.liferay.com/dxp/latest/en/headless-delivery/using-oauth2.html).
 ```

-The other cURL commands use similar JSON arguments.

 ## Examine the Java Class

 The `ExportTask_POST_ToInstance.java` class exports data by calling the Batch Engine related service.